-A stunning array of death-dealing swords from the Medieval period and earlier, including Viking weapons, form the main thrust of Bonhams sale of Antique Arms and Armor on November 28th in Knightsbridge.
+A stunning array of death-dealing swords from the Mediaeval period and earlier, including Viking weapons, form the main thrust of Bonhams sale of Antique Arms and Armour on November 28th in Knightsbridge.

-He said that today the 24 Medieval and Viking swords were more likely to be used as decorative items thanks to the elegance of their archaic and sculptural forms.
+He said that today the 24 Mediaeval and Viking swords were more likely to be used as decorative items thanks to the elegance of their archaic and sculptural forms.

 Among the collection of swords in the sale from the distinguished Danish collector the late E.A.
 Christensen, there are some seven Viking swords dating from the 9th and tenth centuries when the Vikings were invading the British Isles on a regular basis.
 They range in price from £2,000 to £8,000.